honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Toby

+- Instructions - Shaun suggests a at start of Part 1 instructions, reinforce that participants role will be assigned after reading the instructions. @done

+- Double check in the data: is group membership constant across blocks?
+- "can then choose which deciderS" @done
+- delete redundant "earn" @done
+- Use strategy method for selector choice? (save for future)
+- Andrew would include a practice block? (for future)
+- "my place of worship" instead of "Church" @done
+- Reverse scored Hexaco questions are still appearing wrong. (answer order is reversed)
+- Shaun wants the HEXACO one first -- in case religous one triggers attitudes
+- Andrew query about explanatory statement -- double check

 - Consent page/Explanatory statement
 	- Consent page needs updated contact information @done
 	- Reference to Euros need to be replaced with dollars throughout @done
 	- Reference to earning credits needs to be removed. @done
 	- Clarify are participants paid for 1 round from EACH part, or 1 round from either part? @done [They are paid for one round from each part.
 With $0.02 per point, the maximum average earning from the experiment is around $31.70 per participant (including participation fee).
-Thi minimum average earning possible is around $16.]
+The minimum average earning possible is around $16.]
 - Payment info page
 	- Update based on whether using PayID or other method @done
 	- Add breakdown of payment info to final screen.
 Explain which rounds were selected. @done